-This study illustrates the value of using relatively lowresolution, computationally inexpensive initialised hindcasts to examine the sensitivity of tropical convection to parameterisation changes.
-We tested 22 changes independently, plus 15 combinations of changes (section 3.1).
-For our primary set of four experiments (CTL, 1.5F, NoCMT and 1.5F+NoCMT), performing 30-day hindcasts instead of 20-year atmosphere-only simulations saved 78 years of model integrations.
-This experimental framework benefited from the agreement between the biases in the representations of the MJO in CTL-20yr and the CTL hindcasts; the phase-2 lag composite from CTL-20yr (Fig. 1f) is strikingly similar to the CTL Day-n hindcast composite (Fig. 4a).
-Had CTL demonstrated considerable skill when initialised with a strong MJO, it would have been more difficult to use the initialised-hindcast method to improve the MJO in the climate simulations.
-Still, the framework shows considerable promise for reducing systematic errors not only in the mean state-for which it is most commonly used-but also in modes of variability such as the MJO.
+This study illustrates the value of using relatively low-resolution, computationally inexpensive initialized hindcasts to examine the sensitivity of tropical convection to parametrization changes.
+We tested 21 changes independently, plus 15 combinations of changes (section 3.1).
+For our primary set of four experiments (CTL, 1.5F, NoCMT and 1.5F+NoCMT), performing 30 day hindcasts instead of 20 year atmosphere-only simulations saved 70 years of model integrations.
+This experimental framework benefited from the agreement between the biases in the representations of the MJO in CTL-20yr and the CTL hindcasts; the phase 2 lag composite from CTL-20yr (Figure 1(f)) is strikingly similar to the CTL Day-n hindcast composite (Figure 4(a)).
+Had CTL demonstrated considerable skill when initialized with a strong MJO, it would have been more difficult to use the initializedhindcast method to improve the MJO in the climate simulations.
+Still, the framework shows considerable promise for reducing systematic errors, not only in the mean state -for which it is most commonly used -but also in modes of variability such as the MJO.

 Those familiar with hindcast experiments may be surprised at the small number of cases in this study.
-We analysed only 14 cases (Table I), with only two start dates (Day-n and Day-n+10) and one "ensemble member" per case.
+We analysed only 14 cases (Table 1), with only two start dates (Day-n and Day-n+10) and one 'ensemble member' per case.
 The cases were highly consistent: a strong MJO in Phase 2 followed by a strong MJO in Phase 6 at most 30 days later, with strong WH04 amplitude on all days in between.
-Phase 2 cases were chosen because more MJO events are generated in this phase than in any other (Fig. 9a).
+Phase 2 cases were chosen because more MJO events are generated in this phase than in any other (Figure 1(a)).
 The similarity among the cases generated a coherent composite, but might also have led to phase-dependent results.
-The Day-n+10 simulations were designed to test this by initialising the model with phase 3 or phase 4 activity, but they still rely on the same small sample of very similar MJO events.
-As it turned out, the results are not phase-dependent: 1.5F improved the strength, persistence and propagation of MJO activity in all phases in a 20-year simulation (Fig. 9).
-As noted in section 5.2, the hindcasts also did not test the ability of the model to generate an MJO when one was not present in the initial conditions.
-A more robust implementation of this framework, therefore, would select MJO events that began in each of the eight phases, initialise on many days for each case and include some cases without a strong MJO in the initial conditions.
-Such a design still would be more computationally efficient for evaluating parameterisation changes than multi-decadal simulations.
+The Dayn+10 simulations were designed to test this by initializing the model with phase 3 or 4 activity, but they still rely on the same small sample of very similar MJO events.
+As it turned out, the results are not phase-dependent: 1.5F improved the strength, persistence and propagation of MJO activity in all phases in a 20 year simulation (Figure 9).
+As noted in section 5.2, the hindcasts did not test the ability of the model to generate an MJO when one was not present in the initial conditions.
+A more robust implementation of this framework, therefore, would select MJO events that began in each of the eight phases, initialize on many days for each case and include some cases without a strong MJO in the initial conditions.
+Such a design would still be more computationally efficient for evaluating parametrization changes than multidecadal simulations.